 - What do you think Amari needed for his dog?
-Food, water, shelter, love. - Who would make certain that Mwaki had these things?
+(Food, water, shelter, love.) - Who would make certain that Mwaki had these things? - Remember to raise your hand for the Talking Stick.

 Part 2

 Every day after Amari went to school, Mama took Mwaki the dog to help her with their small herd of goats.
 When school was over, Amari would meet Mama in the field so that he and Mwaki could herd their goats safely back to the compound.
 "What a good dog," said Mama.
 But Father sometimes thought it cost too much money to feed the dog and take care of him.
 One night as the family lay sleeping, Mwaki heard the soft sounds of a wildcat as it crept up to the goat pen.
 "Woof, woof!
 Woof, woof!" barked Mwaki as loud as he could.
 Amari's father jumped out of bed and chased the wildcat away before he could eat any of the goats.
 "Good dog!" said Amari's father.